 Overview

-This section describes the API to connect to the RabbitMQ Stream Plugin, publish messages, and consume messages.
-There are 3 main interfaces:
+This section covers the API for connecting to the RabbitMQ Stream Plugin and working with messages.
+The API provides three main interfaces:

 -